-The Release 5C is the top model of Diamondback’s Release series.
-It features all of what riders want.
+Release 5C is the top model of Diamondback’s Release series.
+It features all that pro riders want.
 Nothing more, and nothing less.
 There are some better components out there, but they are not warranted.
-The Release 5C ticks all of my boxes.
+Release 5C ticks all of my boxes.

 Price around $5,000

-Frame: The Release 5C makes use of the same fully Carbon frame as the 4C, only with a different paintjob.
+Frame: The Release 5C makes use of the same full Carbon frame as Release 4C, only with a different paint job.

-Fork: Fox 36 Performance Elite – Choosing to put a Fox 36 on this bike is Diamondback saying “go ahead, put this bike to work”.
-The 36 is a true all mountain fork that can tackle any terrain.
-The forks high speed and low speed rebound can be tuned, as well as its compression via a 3 position damper.
+Fork: Fox 36 Performance Elite Float – Choosing to put a Fox 36 on this bike is Diamondback saying “go ahead, put this bike to work”.
+Fox 36 is a true all-mountain fork that can tackle any terrain.
+The fork’s high-speed and low-speed rebound can be tuned, as well as its compression via a 3 position damper.

 Shock: Fox Performance Elite Float DPX2 – This is a great shock to help truly release the potential of the frame.
 It features the 3 position lever and rebound adjustment, but also 10 clicks of open mode adjustment to really fine-tune the shock’s feel.

-Drivetrain: The drivetrain is SRAM’s impressive 1×12 X01 Eagle drivetrain.
-This groupset will give you enough of a gear range for you to tackle any situation head on.
+Drivetrain: The drivetrain is SRAM’s performance-oriented 1×12 GX Eagle drivetrain.
+This groupset will give you enough of a gear range for you to tackle any situation head-on.
 All in a clean single ring package.
-The crankset chosen is the Truvative Descendent Carbon set which is a nice stiff carbon crank.
+The crankset chosen is the SRAM Descendant 7K Eagle set which is a nice stiff aluminum crank.

-Wheels: Race Face Arc30 rims are a solid upgrade from the wheels on the rest of the Release bikes.
+Wheels: e*thirteen TRS Plus 30 mm rims are a solid upgrade from the wheels on the rest of the Release bikes.
 Yes, they are still aluminum.
 However, they are light and hold up to a lot of abuse.
-No complaints here on this Diamondback Release review.
+No complaints here in this Diamondback Release review.

 Taking into consideration the extra gear and heavier duty suspension, the Release 5C comes in lightest at about 29 pounds.
 This feels like a good weight for the bike.
-It is similar to the others, but the lighter rims make a small but good improvement to acceleration.
+It is similar to the others, but the lighter rims make a small but good improvement regarding acceleration.

 Who is the Release 5C for?